 |Retrieve||Access log query results from a command line using Azure CLI.

 Access log query results from a command line using PowerShell cmdlets.

 Access log query results from a custom application using REST API.

 |Export||Configure automated export of log data to Azure storage account or Azure Event Hubs.

 Build a workflow to retrieve log data and copy it to an external location using Logic Apps.

 Once you create a Log Analytics workspace, you must configure different sources to send their data.
 No data is collected automatically.
 This configuration will be different depending on the data source.
 For example, create diagnostic settings to send resource logs from Azure resources to the workspace.
-Enable Azure Monitor for VMs to collect data from virtual machines.
+Enable VM insights to collect data from virtual machines.
 Configure data sources on the workspace to collect additional events and performance data.